Overview

 X-RateLimit-Reset: 1751000000

-Rate limiting should be implemented at the API gateway or reverse proxy layer (Nginx, Kong, AWS API Gateway) — not only at the application layer, which can be bypassed by hitting infrastructure directly.
+Put rate limiting at the API gateway or reverse proxy layer (Nginx, Kong, AWS API Gateway), not only in the application, which someone can bypass by hitting the infrastructure directly.

 Step 6: Monitor, Audit, and Rotate